What is Universal Credit?

 - Working Tax Credit

 If you’re already claiming any of these benefits, you will eventually be moved to Universal Credit.
-If you’re claiming for the first time, you will need to claim Universal Credit if you live in an area where it’s been rolled out.
+If you’re claiming for the first time, you will need to claim Universal Credit.

 Will Universal Credit affect me if I’m retired?